 What are the top 5 Marketing interview questions?

-1: Can you describe a successful marketing campaign you worked on?
+1: Can you describe a successful Marketing campaign you worked on?

-Why They Ask: This question evaluates your ability to plan, execute and analyse marketing campaigns.
+Why They Ask: This question evaluates your ability to plan, execute and analyse Marketing campaigns.
 Employers want to hear about your role, the challenges you faced and the results you achieved.

 How to Answer:

 1. Choose a relevant campaign: Pick a campaign that highlights skills pertinent to the role you’re applying for.
-For example, if it’s a digital marketing position, discuss a campaign with strong SEO or social media elements.
+For example, if it’s a Digital Marketing position, discuss a campaign with strong SEO or social media elements.

 2. Structure your response: Use the STAR method (Situation, Task, Action, Result).
 For example: